UofCStatDeptConsult/uofcstatdeptconsult.github.io/_pages/glms.md

 permalink: /stat/glms/
 ---

+*Based on the “Statistical Consulting Cheatsheet” by Prof. Kris Sankaran*

 Linear models provide the basis for most inference in multivariate settings.
 We won't even begin to try to cover this topic comprehensively.
 There are entire